xlmentx/nodeMCU-32S/README.md

 # Project Overview
-This Code was written using using the VSCode IDE and the PlatformIO extension for use with a ESP32-DevKitC micro controller.
+This Code was written using using VSCode and the PlatformIO extension for use with a ESP32-DevKitC micro controller.
 Further project details and video demostration can be found here: [ESP32 eStop Project](https://docs.google.com/document/d/1h9dRktVf6lAae34t0Z2zWiOfpSByz_bvqmT_pmIQF1w/edit#)

 # Data Folder
 Contains all of the HTML, JavaScripts, and CSS files needed to make the webserver function